|Guide||♦||90 Triplogs||3 Topics|

 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
 Technical skills & surrounding topography knowledge required yet does not eliminate risk.

 Access has changed since this 2001 description.
 The highway is now divided and closer to the canyon.
 A hiker's adventure will range between 1 to 2.5 miles depending on where you park and desire to explore in the creek.
 Check the overview map in directions.

 Christopher Creek Gorge is a popular summer weekend playground.
-The photos included were taken the day after a rain.
+I took the included photos the day after it rained.
 Therefore the water is muddy and doesn't appear to be so inviting.
-Clearer pools can be enjoyed if it hasn't rained in a week.
+You can enjoy clearer pools if it hasn't rained in a week.

-Yelling and screaming can be heard as you approach the canyon.
-Once you have reached the canyon it's best to keep following the trail hugging the edge down to the creek.
-Adventurous individuals head right down, an occasional few rappel the sheer walls.
-Upon reaching the creek you will need to cross the waters.
-Follow the other side a short distance (west with the water flow) for easiest access into the canyon.
-From here it's up to you.
+Bring an open mind; I heard yelling and screaming approaching the canyon.
+Once you have reached the canyon, it's best to keep following the trail hugging the edge down to the creek.
+Adventurous individuals head right down.
+Perhaps an occasional few rappel the sheer walls.
+Upon reaching the creek, you will need to cross the water.
+Follow the other side a short distance (west with the water flow) for the easiest access into the canyon.
+From here, it's up to you.
 Most make it past about two cascades with good size pools.
 Be careful on the rocks as the creek bottom is slippery.
-Enjoy your adventure! - Sep 25 2001 joe bartels
+Enjoy your adventure and be safe!